Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 psychological counseling

 When the consultation comes to an end, the client, regardless of whether a positive result is achieved, should retain the impression of the consultation and the desire to solve his problem.
-A counseling psychologist may ask the client to report on how things are going in solving his problem, how the recommendations are being implemented.
-Together with the client, at the end of the consultation, a program is developed for the implementation of the developed tips and recommendations, and the deadlines for the implementation of this program can also be set.
+A consulting psychologist can ask the client to report how things are going in solving his problem, how recommendations are being implemented.
+Together with the client, at the end of the consultation, a program is developed for the implementation of the advice and recommendations developed, and deadlines for the implementation of this program can also be assigned.

-The client must develop confidence that he did not waste his time and that his problem can and should be solved.
-The consultant should make a favorable impression on the client at parting and leave the impression that he is ready for further cooperation, if necessary.
-After the consultation, it is necessary to fill out a personal card of the client, as well as to make questions for the next proposed meeting.
-All subsequent meetings are organized according to a predetermined plan, but correspondence, telephone conversations with the client are also allowed, when the consultant can check how the recommendations are being implemented, the client can receive additional support or an incentive to continue implementing the recommendations.
-It is recommended to draw up a plan for subsequent meetings together with the client, so that he knows and prepares for the upcoming meeting, and more carefully implements the recommendations.
+The client must develop confidence that he has not wasted his time and that his problem can and should be solved.
+The consultant must make a favorable impression on the client upon parting and leave the impression that he is ready for further cooperation, if necessary.
+After the consultation, you need to fill out a personal client card, as well as draw up questions for the next proposed meeting.
+All subsequent meetings are organized according to a pre-thought-out plan, but correspondence and telephone conversations with the client are also allowed, when the consultant can check how the recommendations are being implemented, the client can receive additional support or incentive to continue to implement the recommendations.
+It is recommended to draw up a plan for subsequent meetings together with the client so that he knows and prepares for the upcoming meeting and follows the recommendations more carefully.

-Thus, the technique of psychological counseling is the special techniques that the psychologist-consultant, acting within the framework of certain counseling procedures, uses to perform these procedures at each stage of psychological counseling.
+Thus, the technique of psychological counseling is the special techniques that a psychologist-consultant, acting within the framework of certain counseling procedures, uses to perform these procedures at each stage of psychological counseling.

 Chapter 2.
 Basic methods of psychological counseling